JordanMacHardy/Wave_Equation_FEA/README.md

 My interpretation of the results can be seen at: https://drive.google.com/open?id=1T4KembuL3xmAfoVbkX4FSn23zG-WQHx3

-The user input parameter theta should be from 0-1, which blend between using an explicit or implicit numerical method for solving.
+The user input parameter theta should be from 0-1, which blends between using an explicit or implicit numerical method for solving.
 A theta of .5 uses the Crank Nicholson method.

 included files: